aristanetworks/avd/ansible_collections/arista/avd/README.md

 ## Contributing

 Contributing pull requests are gladly welcomed for this repository.
-If you are planning a big change, please start a discussion first to make sure we’ll be able to merge it.
+If you are planning a big change, please start a discussion first to make sure we'll be able to merge it.

 You can also open an [issue](https://github.com/aristanetworks/ansible-avd/issues) to report any problem or to submit enhancement.